leapdeck/TurbotideTrivia/README.md

 ## 📬 Contact

-For feedback, questions, or collaboration opportunities, feel free to message for assistance.
+For feedback or questions feel free to [message](mailto:leapdeck1@gmail.com) for assistance.